ccapdev1920T2/s11g12/README.md

 7. ### Products
 You can click on the products you can see on the homepage such as the promos.
 Once cliked it will redirect you to the page of the product itself, where you can go and see some details.
+You can also type in the quanity of products you wish to have added on the cart or buy directly.
 You can also access these products by:
 ```
 http://localhost:3000/shorts